Hmmm, Pinterest for Business? Really?

 Here is an example of my analytics (you can see a big drop because I wasn’t posting manually)

-- The Ultimate Pin Profits – this is my e-book that will teach you how to get thousands of leads and sales from Pinterest.
+• The Ultimate Pin Profits – this is my course and inside I’ll teach you how to get thousands of leads and sales from Pinterest.
 We also have a VIP group where you can ask questions or get feedback.
 It’s like having your personal coach, but it doesn’t cost an arm and a leg.

 CONCLUSION: